skrey/yellow-extensions/features/edit/README.md

 `EditToolbarButtons` = toolbar buttons, `auto` for automatic detection, `none` to disable
 `EditNewFile` = content file for new page
 `EditEndOfLine` = line endings, e.g. `auto`, `lf`, `crlf`
-`EditUserPasswordMinLength` = minimum length of password
+`EditUserPasswordMinLength` = minimum length of passwords
 `EditUserHome` = default home page for new user account
 `EditUserAccess` = default user access rights for new user account
-`EditLoginSessionTimeout` = login session in seconds
+`EditLoginSessionTimeout` = validity of login in seconds
 `EditLoginRestriction` = enable login restriction, 1 or 0
 `EditBruteForceProtection` = number of failed login attempts